 Hemp seed oil has a wide variety of application possibilities.
 When applied topically, HSO is deeply hydrating, non-comedogenic (won’t clog pores), and is naturally absorbent.
 It is often used as a carrier oil in full-spectrum, broad-spectrum, and isolate hemp products.

-Many products are incorrectly labeled, so while it is important to understand what these terms mean, it’s also important to do research & ask the right questions as you shop.
+Many products are incorrectly labeled, so while it’s important to understand what these terms mean, it’s also important to do research and ask the right questions as you shop.